 Cleanliness of bare circuit boards increases in importance with advances in PCB technology that continue to decrease conductor spacing.
 Inorganic contamination within printed circuit board fabrication can lead to electrochemical migration.
 Electrochemical migration is the dissolution and movement of metal ions in presence of electric potential, which results in the growth of dendritic structures between anode and cathode.
 These dendritic growths, which were minimal over periods of time, were not a concern of "yesterdays" bare boards.

-When designing a circuit board one factor that must be considered is the solder mask and whether to go with matte finish mask or gloss finish mask.
-Usually, most designers don't specify which option and end up leaving the option to the PCB fabricator.
-This will likely lead to a gloss finishes which is more popular of the two.
+When creating your optimal circuit board design, one factor that must be considered is the solder mask and whether to go with matte finish solder mask or gloss finish mask for your final product.
+Usually, most designers don't specify their preference and end up leaving the decision to the PCB fabricator.
+Most fabricators will likely default to a gloss finish, the more popular choice of the two.

-This blog post addresses custom user interface functional test schemes that are completed prior to shipment.
+This blog post addresses custom user interface testing in terms of functional test schemes that are completed prior to shipment.
 Generally, the first user interface assemblies shipment are for First Article acceptance testing where customers fully examine the first units for mechanical and electrical compliance to all engineering drawing and specifications.

-When designing PCB's in a multi-up array, most designers choose v-score as the singulation method over traditional rout and breakaway tabs.
-The benefits gained range from effortless removal of parts from panel form, to realized cost savings with better utilization of panel area.
-When designing a circuit boards in array with v-score, there are two areas of concern - the angle of the cut, and the depth of the cut.
+When designing PCBs in a multi-up array, most designers choose v-score as the singulation method over traditional rout and breakaway tabs.
+The benefits of v-scoring pcb range from effortless removal of parts from panel form to realized cost savings with better utilization of panel area.
+When designing a circuit boards in array with v-scoring, there are two areas of concern - the angle of the cut, and the depth of the cut.

-With rigid-flex printed circuit boards (PCB's), the transition from the rigid material to flex material (Transition Zone) can exhibit visual imperfections that, although acceptable, could affect the final part.
-These imperfections can consist of adhesive squeeze-out, protruding dielectric materials, crazing, or haloing.
-With the protruding dielectric materials (resin), the particles can have sharp glass-like qualities.
+For rigid-flex printed circuit boards (PCBs), the space joining rigid material to flex material (Transition Zone) sometimes contains imperfections that, although acceptable, could impact effectiveness of the final part.
+Transition zone imperfections can include any of the following: